Edit a PDF in your browser:the edits never leave your tab

 What's a browser PDF editor?+

-A PDF editor where the actual editing happens inside your browser tab — using JavaScript and WebAssembly — instead of on a remote server.
-You get instant edits and your file doesn't have to make a round trip to the cloud each time you change a character.
+A PDF editor where the actual editing happens inside your browser tab, using JavaScript and WebAssembly, instead of on a remote server.
+Edits show up instantly, and your file doesn't make a round trip to the cloud each time you change a character.

 Does the file ever leave my computer?+

 Briefly.
-We upload it to temporary cloud storage so we can render the first page reliably across devices.
-The copy is auto-deleted after 2 hours.
-All keystrokes, font measurements, and layout work happen in your browser — those never get sent anywhere.
+We upload it to temporary cloud storage so we can render the first page reliably across devices, and that copy is auto-deleted after 2 hours.
+All keystrokes, font measurements, and layout work happen in your browser; those never get sent anywhere.

 Why a browser PDF editor instead of a desktop app?+

-No install, no updates, works on locked-down work laptops, works on Chromebooks, works on whatever browser you happen to be in front of.
-The trade-off is that very large documents (500+ pages) are slower than a native app — for most documents you'll never notice.
+There is nothing to install and nothing to update, and it runs on locked-down work laptops, Chromebooks, and whatever browser you happen to be in front of.
+The trade-off: very large documents (500+ pages) run slower than in a native app.
+For most documents you'll never notice.

 Which browsers does it work on?+

-Any modern Chromium-based browser (Chrome, Edge, Brave, Arc), Firefox, and Safari.
+Any modern Chromium-based browser (Chrome, Edge, Brave, Arc), plus Firefox and Safari.
 We test on the latest two versions of each.
 Internet Explorer is not supported.

 Edit a PDF in your browser

-Open the editor, drop a PDF in.
-The work happens locally — keystrokes don't leave your tab.
+Open the editor and drop a PDF in.
+The work happens locally, keystroke by keystroke.

 Edit a PDF now